averkij/lingtrain-docs/docs/faq.en.md

 ### What file format should my texts be in? {#file-format}

-Lingtrain accepts **plain text files** (`.txt`) encoded in UTF-8.
-Rich formats like PDF, DOCX, EPUB, or HTML are not supported directly.
-Convert your texts to plain text before uploading.
+Lingtrain accepts **plain text** (`.txt`) and **FictionBook 2** (`.fb2`).
+FB2 is converted deterministically into Lingtrain-marked UTF-8 text; images, embedded binaries, and explicit notes are omitted.
+PDF, DOCX, EPUB, and HTML are not supported directly.

 ### What is the maximum file size? {#max-file-size}

-The default maximum upload size for a single document is **4 MB**.
-This is sufficient for most full-length novels.
-If your text exceeds this limit, consider splitting it into parts.
+The default maximum upload size for a single document is **10 MB**.
+If your text exceeds this limit, consider splitting it into parts or removing unsupported embedded assets.

 ### Can I upload multiple files at once? {#multiple-files}